meslane/NetPong/README.txt

     160 (x) by 90 (y) playfield

 ~== CURRENT BUGS ==~
+    -Should refactor user code on server to allow the second player to retain their slot if the first player leaves, or at least transfer their score

     -Hits on the left paddle upper side occasionally deflect upwards and back instead of upwards and forward [FIXED] -Can reliabily reproduce
 		-Seems to be caused by multiple hits registering in a short period -Added hit timeout to fix

     -Netcode is extremely shitty [FIXED]
         -Users frequenty desync because of all the separate threads